 - In the live-action Jonah Hex film, when asked about his disfigurement, Jonah explains: "Cut myself shavin'."

-- In Rock N Rolla, Those Two Russian Bad Guys are introduced talking about their various scars, which come from things like bullet wounds, grenades, barb wire, and even getting caught in tank tracks.
+- In Rock N Rolla, a pair of Russian gangsters are introduced talking about their various scars, which come from things like bullet wounds, grenades, barb wire, and even getting caught in tank tracks.
 One quickly gets the idea that they will be more than the misfit criminal protagonists have bargained for.

-- Chuck Norris in a Hong Kong action movie whose name escapes me.
+- Chuck Norris in a Hong Kong action movie.
 He's been arrested by the police who are listing his distinguishing marks for their report.
 In a clipped tone Chuck lists the cause of each scar as it's written down: gunshot, knife, pitchfork...

 - Shotgun Stories, a 2007 film starring Michael Shannon, is essentially named after this trope: Shannon's character has prominent scarring on his back from a shotgun blast, and several stories are told throughout the film, explaining them.
 Each story gives an alternate interpretation for who he is as a person, and for his motivations throughout the film.